polar-app/polar-app/docs/HTML_VIEWER.md

     https://stackoverflow.com/questions/19669786/check-if-element-is-visible-in-dom

+- There is a problem with the docMeta not being loaded until the entire iframe is loaded...
+This isn't really necessary as some pages fetch fonts and so forth.

 # Rendering at small screen resolutions doesn't help too much.

     - The 750px screen resolution for the main viewer is actually still being